TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Make/BackendController.rst

         ├── composer.json
         └── ext_emconf.php

-Learn how to turn the backend controller into a full fledged backend module in the chapter :ref:`backend-modules`.
+Learn how to turn the backend controller into a full-fledged backend module in the chapter :ref:`backend-modules`.